-Our Appledore Limewash Oak wood effect porcelain is a popular choice for customers wanting to create a light and airy feel in their home.
+The Appledore Limewash Oak wood effect porcelain is a popular choice for customers wanting to create a light and airy feel in their home.
 This Appledore collection comes in two neutral shades with soft patterning throughout – replicating the look of oak.
 This collection works exceptionally well with both bright and neutral decor, as the gentle look compliments any colour scheme.

 So, there we have it!
 A comprehensive guide for why you should choose wood effect porcelain in your home.
 We hope this helps you in your decision making, we are always available over the phone to discuss your project ideas and assist however we can!
 We recommend visiting our wood porcelain page to browse the full range and order your free samples.
-Our wood effect porcelain can be viewed in our 3 UK showrooms – Leicestershire, Hertfordshire and Surrey with large displays on the floor and walls.
+Our wood effect porcelain can be viewed in our 4 UK showrooms – Leicestershire, Surrey, Hertfordshire and Suffolk with large displays on the floor and walls.